 The “Grado Labs” and the heart choices in HiFi

-How convenient is following your feelings, making heart choices when looking for a HiFi component?
+How convenient is to follow your feelings, making heart choices when looking for a HiFi component?
 I admit it may be rather dangerous.
-High Fidelity is a quite expensive hobby, even a lot sometimes.
+High Fidelity is quite an expensive hobby, even a lot so sometimes.
 Before spending those amounts of money we earned by hard work, we should be very cautious.

 We should use our rationality and choose what better suits our needs.
 Always?
 Not really, especially when quality is not in doubt.

 Digital can even sound better, we can argue about it, but it takes away the human factor from the musical experience.
 I’ve always found today’s digital world to be too fast to really appreciate anything.
 We live in a hurry, we shoot pictures hurriedly, we listen to music hastily while we do other stuff.
 We don’t have time to stop and really listen.
 I live in this world too, that’s why I feel the urge of taking my humanity back “the analog way”.
 Analog is more natural to human beings.
 That’s all.
-This is not rational?
+Is this irrational?
 Who cares…

 Many years ago I purchased a Grado Prestige Gold cartridge for my Thorens.
 I was advised to chose among different brands, but I chose Grado because I still had a pair of their headphones, the Prestige SR-200, of which I was extremely satisfied – as I am of the Prestige Gold, too.